island-is/island.is/SCHEMAS.md

 }
 ```

-> You should use one of the following name for the generated file from the codegen.yml configuration: `schema.d.ts`, `schema.tsx`, `schema.ts`, `possibleTypes.json`, `fragmentTypes.json` to be ignored from git.
+> You should use one of the following names for the generated file from the codegen.yml configuration: `schema.d.ts`, `schema.tsx`, `schema.ts`, `possibleTypes.json`, `fragmentTypes.json` to be ignored from git.

 ## Generating schema and client types